-The data shows a high rate of efficiency within the student population as enrollments have been decreasing with a 7.6% fall from 2009-2010 to 2010-2011, but shows an increase in awards earned by 11.0%.
+The data shows a high rate of efficiency within the student population as headcount decreased 6.1% from 2010-2011to 2011-2012, but shows an increase in awards earned by 4.3%.

 Transfer Data

 This report uses the same transfer methodology used by Bahr, Hom & Perry (2005).
 The method tracks cohorts of first-time college students for six years to determine if they show "behavioral intent to transfer".
 A student becomes eligible to potentially enter a Transfer Cohort by enrolling for the first time at any California Community College (CCC).
 Students may be concurrently enrolled in high school (aka "special admits"), may be high school drop-outs, or may be high school graduates at the time of their initial enrollment.
 Students are assigned a cohort year according to the academic year in which they first enroll at a CCC.
 Transfer cohort students are attributed uniquely to one "home" community college based on where they earned most of their units.